 3 cups flour

-1 1/2 tsp baking powder
+pinch salt1 1/2 tsp baking powder

 1 tsp cinnamon

-1 4oz package of unsweetened applesauce
+2/3 cups vegan sugar1 4oz package of unsweetened applesauce

-1 cup vegan margarine
+1 cup vegan margarine3 tbsp lime zest

 3 tsp rum extract (or regular rum if you have it around)